Trauma Fellowship Program

 Nurses accepted into the program will receive a stipend for certifications, outreach and travel.
 Completion of the program is recognized and acknowledged by the Clinical Advancement Program.

-This unique six-month program requires RNs to have a minimum of 2 years of nursing experience – with at least one of them in critical care.
+This unique six-month program requires RNs to have a minimum of two years of nursing experience – with at least one of them in critical care.
 Nurses do not need to be employed by University Health to apply.
 For current University Health nurses that are accepted into the program, salary, paid time off, benefits and leave accrual will remain in place.

 After completing the six-month program